-Data scientists have become instrumental to many of Alabama’s biggest industries, from finance and insurance; to healthcare, biotech and the pharmaceutical industry; and from retail, manufacturing and marketing, to HR and tax revenue collection in the public sector.
+Data scientists have become instrumental to many of Alabama’s biggest industries, from finance and insurance, to healthcare, biotech and the pharmaceutical industry; and from retail, manufacturing and marketing, to HR and tax revenue collection in the public sector.
 The value of data science is largely reflected in the salaries data scientists earn.
-According to executive recruiting firm Burtch Works, in April 2015 salaries for data scientists at almost every level had increased from just a year prior.
-As the demand grows for master’s-educated data scientists across all industries, salaries are expected to continue increasing in kind as employers compete for skilled scientists amid a growing shortage in the labor pool.
+According to executive recruiting firm Burtch Works, in April 2019 salaries for data scientists at almost every level had increased from just a year prior.
+Those in the top 25 percent saw significant increases, which the company sees as a sign that salary ranges are stretching and positive for future salary growth.

 - Syracuse University - M.S. in Applied Data Science: GRE Waivers available

 - UC Berkeley - Master of Information and Data Science Online - Bachelor's Degree Required.